Bhagavad Gita Chapter 15 Verse 1 Meaning

 Available in 28 languages

-This verse from Chapter 15 of the Bhagavad Gita highlights a practical insight: The Blessed Lord said: They (the wise) speak of the indestructible peepul tree, with its roots above and branches below, whose leaves are the meters or hymns; he who knows it is a knower of the Vedas.
+At this point in Purushottama Yoga, Krishna deepens His teaching on the cosmic tree.
+The Blessed Lord said: They (the wise) speak of the indestructible peepul tree, with its roots above and branches below, whose leaves are the meters or hymns; he who knows it is a knower of the Vedas.
+The verse advances the dialogue by connecting abstract principle to the concrete situation Arjuna faces.
+What distinguishes this verse is its integration of the cosmic tree with the broader framework of the Gita's philosophy.

 — Explained by the Nitya Team